retobuergisser/homepage/content/home/research.md

 #### Climate Change

 * The Limits of Compensation: Perceived Climate Change Vulnerability and Environmental Policy Preferences (with Benedikt Seisl)
-* Elite Discourse and Mass Attitudes Towards Green and Digital Industrial Policies (with Björn Bremer, Fabio Bulfone, and Timo Seidl)
+* How People Reason About Industrial Policy (with Björn Bremer, Fabio Bulfone, Donato di Carlo, and Timo Seidl)
 * Decarbonization and Political Backlash: Evidence from France.

 #### Welfare State